-- LO1: To provide students with more concepts, notions and theories of international politics; - LO2: To elevate the student's ability to analyze and explain the international issues applying the theories. - LO3: To guide the students to sought for solution to the international problems and issues from their capacity. - LO4: To provide strategies, techniques and methods to the students to explore further beyond their knowledge and engage into systematic research in international politics and affairs. - LO5: To equip the students with necessary knowledge, background and techniques to study international politics and apply them in their professional life as teacher, researcher or a member of an international organization. - 13.
-Course Learning Outcomes (CLO): On completion of the course, students, should be able to understand the basics of International Politics.
-They should also be able to: - CLO1: Link the traditional theories to actual international happenings and understand the basic structure of the global system. - CLO2: Prepare them to pursue higher studies (Diploma, MPhil/ PhD) in International Politics. - CLO3: Engage the students in group works and intellectual debates, and to groom themselves to pursue jobs in the foreign ministry, international companies and development organizations.
+- LO1: To provide students with more concepts, notions and theories of international politics; - LO2: To elevate the students' ability to analyze and explain the international issues applying the theories. - LO3: To guide the students to seek for solution to the international problems and issues from their capacity. - LO4: To provide strategies, techniques and methods to the students to explore further beyond their knowledge and engage into systematic research in international politics and affairs. - LO5: To equip the students with necessary knowledge, background and techniques to study international politics and apply them in their professional life as teacher, researcher or a member of an international organization.

+- 13. Course Learning Outcomes (CLO): After completion of the course, students should be able to: - CLO1: link the traditional theories to actual international happenings and understand the basic structure of the global system; - CLO2: prepare them to pursue higher studies (Diploma, MPhil/ PhD) in International Politics; - CLO3:engage them in group works and intellectual debates, and to groom themselves to pursue jobs in the foreign ministry, international companies and development organizations.

-CLOs Contents Lecture CLO1 Introduction: Meaning, nature, subject matter and scope of International 5 Politics, International politics as an independent subject matter of study.
-CLO1 Approaches to International Politics: Decision making theory, Systems 8 CLO2 Theory, Conflict Theory, Communication Theory, Dependency Theory, International Ethics CLO1 Important Historical Issues: Cold War, Balance of Power, Polarism, 10 CLO2 Deterrence, Disarmaments, Long Wars.
-CLO2 Contemporary Issues: Instruments for promotion of national interests, neo- CLO3 colonialism, globalization, energy politics, environment, refugee crisis, terrorism, digital revolution, pandemic and issues of recent international interest.
+CLOs Contents Lecture CLO1 Introduction: Meaning, nature, subject matter and scope of 5 International Politics, International politics as an independent subject matter of study.
+CLO1 Approaches to International Politics: Decision Making theory, 8 CLO2 Systems Theory, Communication Theory, Dependency Theory, Post- Colonialism, International Ethics CLO1 Important Historical Issues: Cold War, Balance of Power, Polarism, 10 CLO2 Deterrence, Detente, Disarmaments, Long Wars.
+CLO2 Contemporary Issues: Instruments for promotion of national interests, 10 CLO3 neo-colonialism, globalization, energy politics, environment, refugee crisis, terrorism, digital revolution, pandemic and issues of recent international interest.
 CLO2 Foreign Policy: Its determinants and making process.
-Art of Diplomacy, 6 CLO3 aspects of foreign policy of Bangladesh CLO1 Controls of Inter-state Relations: Collective Security, International 6 CLO2 organizations, Regionalism and regional arrangements, New International Economic Orders.
+Art of 6 CLO3 Diplomacy, aspects of foreign policy of Bangladesh, UK, USA, Russia and India CLO1 Controls of Inter-state Relations: Collective Security, International 6 CLO2 organizations, Regionalism and regional arrangements, New International Economic Orders.